 Not all rental vehicles are allowed on the Steese Highway, so check with your rental agency before you travel.
-Or, rent from Alaska Auto Rental or Alaska 4x4 Rentals, companies that allow their vehicles on gravel roads.
+Or, rent from Alaska Overlander, Alaska 4x4 Rentals, or Alaska Auto Rental companies that allow their vehicles on gravel roads.

 Originally the Fox Roadhouse, this old-style building has been renovated to house a brewery and brew pub.
 Ten miles from Fairbanks, the brewery has at least a dozen house-made beers on tap, and a huge selection of bottled brews, many of which can’t be found anywhere else in town.
 There’s a large, open beer garden out back, ideal for summer nights.
 And the food’s great.

 The White Mountain National Recreation Area has over 200 miles of winter trails that are shared by dog mushers, skiiers, skijorers, and snow machiners and several cabins have been built along the White Mountain winter trails to provide visitors with safety and comfort during their adventures.

 This station is one of two in the U.S. responsible for tracking and commanding the nation’s environmental and weather satellites.
 Several large antennae are used to downlink environmental data, which provides the nation with information for its weather forecasts, search & rescue capabilities and ozone monitoring.
 UPDATE: This NOAA site will no longer provide GOES-East imagery.